creationix/howtonode.org/articles/what-is-this.markdown

 The `i` variable in both loops is the **same** variable and so the inner loop will break the outer loop and give the wrong answer.
 Also if I had not put var statements before the two `n` variables, then they would walk over each other and give a wrong answer too.

----

-**UPDATE**:  Some astute readers have pointed out that the next section is not true for modern browsers and node.JS.
-I'm not sure where I've seen it, but I'm sure I've this undesirable behavior somewhere.

 There is one word of caution for `var` users.
 It doesn't matter where in the function body you put the `var` word.
 It only matters which function body you put it in.
-And it's scope in inner to function parameters.
+And it's scope is inner to function parameters.
 For example:

 <what-is-this/var.js#onevar*>